abc-valera/netsly-golang/README.md

 ## Initial project setup

-Create .env (or .dev.env) file.
+Create .env (or dev.env) file.
 Project should be launched with the correct environment set.

 ## Formatters setup